Trail Notes

 • The track descends through native forest to Tokomaru valley.
 The trail crosses No.1 Stream, sidles downstream a short distance, then sidles above Tokomaru river to No 2 stream.

-• After crossing No.2 Stream, a signpost indicates the beginning of a rerouted section (October 2022, v42 1520.5-1522.5).
-Climb uphill 1 km past some mature rimu trees to 390m (approximately 40min).
+• After crossing No.2 Stream, the trail climbs uphill for 1 km past some mature rimu trees to 390m (approximately 40min).
 At the top, large orange triangles indicate a sharp right turn west.
 The track now zig zags down 700 m to Burtton's whare site (20min).
-Have a break there.
+Have a break there at the picnic table provide by TAMT.
 Water is available from the river nearby.
 From here the track is the historical trail built by Jim Burtton and completed in 1915.
 Mostly benched and of good width through regrowth bush, it follows up the Tokomaru River passing some attractive open clearings.
 Remains of old bridges and other structures may be seen along the way.

-• After another 6 km you will have left Tararua Forest Park and will reach Ian & Franks Hut (formerly called Tokomaru Shelter) on the old Tokomaru Valley Road.
-There is a toilet, picnic table, bunk platform (no mattresses) and a fresh water stream nearby.
-This hut and camping area is provided by Te Araroa Manawatū Trust.
-Koha/donations for ongoing maintenance and development would be appreciated.
+• After another 6 km you will have left Tararua Forest Park and will reach Ian & Franks Hut (aka Tokomaru Shelter) on the old Tokomaru Valley Road.
+There is a new toilet, picnic tables, bunk platform (no mattresses) and a fresh water stream nearby.
+This hut and camping area is provided by Te Araroa Manawatū Trust (TAMT).
+There is no fee for this campsite but koha/donations for ongoing maintenance and development of the hut and camping area would be appreciated.
 You can donate to the Trust online.

 Mangahao-Makahika Track: Ian & Franks Hut/Tokomaru Shelter to Poads Rd – 21.5km / 1 day